AnotherCraft/ac-worldgen/docs/tutorial/10_walls.md

  * To prevent the towers from spawning too close, we introduced the `distanceFromTower` parameter.
  * The code is written in such a way that the walls always end with a tower.
 The `Part` rule the `wall` component is using always expands either to a wall or to a tower.
 The only rule that can expand into nothing is `MaybePart` that is only used in the towers.
 This means that for each side of the tower, either another string of walls ending with a tower will spawn, or nothing will be spawned.
  * You can notice that the `tower` component has four nodes that are all named `side` and that all expand to `MaybePart`.
 These are used as both entry and exit nodes, meaning that the `Part` rule expansion `rule -> tower::side :40` can choose (randomly) either of the `side` nodes to spawn the component from.
 The remaining nodes will then be used as exit nodes and will expand to `MaybePart`.

+## Creating loops
+Say we want to create a single closed loop with the walls, creating city/castle walls.
+The structure generation system is tree-based by nature